TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/recommended_updates/troodon_v2_stealthburner_no_cw2.md

 The part cooling capability of an afterburner isn't great.
 It is however simple to swap from an afterburner to a stealthburner without swapping the extruder.
 Please note there are no free pins to run the neopixels.

+{% include warning.html content="Please ensure that power has been removed from the printer, otherwise you risk damaging yourself and/or the printer"%}

 ### Printed Parts Required